 I had two rules for family dinners when my daughter was young: No sodas with meals and no frozen dinners.
 I cooked basic American fare: spaghetti and meatballs, stuffed peppers, baked chicken.
 The goal was nutritionally balanced, fast, tasty, in that order… but sometimes I didn’t quite make it to “tasty”.
 My poor family happily suffered through sloppy omelets and chewy, overcooked pork chops and steaks.
 The popularity of TV cooking shows in recent years sparked an interest in cooking I honestly didn’t know I had, and it’s been fun!
 If a recipe doesn’t turn out quite right, I don’t fret about it.
 I just dump it out, figure out where I went wrong, try again, and if all is well, it goes up here on The Weal Meal.
 When Hayley asked me to collaborate with her in this endeavor, I was thrilled and excited to share what I’ve learned — and what I’m still learning, which is basically this: You don’t have to be a Top Chef to cook and eat well.
 Take your time, be a little adventurous, and most of all, have fun with it.

 - Please Note

 - • All comments are moderated.
 Praise and constructive feedback is appreciated.
 Please stay on topic and be specific.
 Anything else will not be published.

-- • Recipes are periodically updated, so please subscribe.
+- • Recipes are periodically updated (without notice).